Inventsable/Illustrator-Action-Suite/API/Action.md

-// Then add Events to this action: myAction.events.add( new Event() // this is placeholder content for now );
+// Then add Events to this action: myAction.events.add( new Event() // this is placeholder content
+);

 // And finally add this action to the set: mySet.actions.add(myAction);

-// Allowing us to run it directly: mySet.run("openColorPicker");
 ```

 ---